jacobalberty/unifi-docker/README.md

 _Note:_ When you run as a non-root user, you will not be able to bind to lower ports by default.
-(This would not necessary if you are using the default ports.)
+(This would not be necessary if you are using the default ports.)
 If you must do this, also pass the
 `--sysctl net.ipv4.ip_unprivileged_port_start=0`
 option on the `docker run...` to bind to whatever port you wish.